SCIInstitute/SCI-Solver_Eikonal/README.md

 You will need to make sure your CMake/Makfile/Build setup knows where to point for the library and header files.
 See the examples and their CMakeLists.txt.<br/><br/>

-**NOTE** The maxBlocks_ parameter for the 2D library often needs to be tuned per mesh.
+**NOTE** The maxVertsPerBlock_ parameter for the 2D library often needs to be tuned per mesh.
 If the library fails to converge all vertices (reaches the max iterations), try a different number for this parameter.
-Various possiblities per mesh ranging from 2-20,000 may improve error once a good range is determined.<br/>
+Various possiblities per mesh ranging from 2-2000 may improve error once a good range is determined.<br/>

 Testing
 ==============